Shanghai aluminum hits three-month low as coal prices tumble - Up News Info

 * For the top stories in metals and other news, click or

-(Reporting by Mai Nguyen in Hanoi; Editing by Subhranshu Sahu and Sherry Jacob-Phillips)
+($1 = 6.3959 yuan) (Reporting by Mai Nguyen in Hanoi; Editing by Sherry Jacob-Phillips and Rashmi Aich)